 How long does counselling take?

-Can I bring my partner or other family members along?
+Can my partner or other family members attend sessions with me?

-Typically, I see individual clients only.
+Typically, I work with individual clients only.
 Any exception to this would be agreed in advance, should your situation make this necessary.
 I can also recommend suitable couple, family or group therapists, if I feel that you would benefit from these types of therapies.

 What else can I do to get better?